Naman1997/simple-fcos-cluster/README.md

 TODO:

-- Note down the manual steps needed to generate the cluster [Partially Done]
+- Re-configure the master nodes
-- Automate the qcow2 image generation using packer.
-[Done in base-imag folder]
+- Re-configure the worker nodes
-- Automate the generation of the cluster using terraform.
+- Add all nodes to the cluster